kantarcise/notebook/neetcode/readme.md

 - 011.twoSumSortedSequence:

-  - Takeaway: enumerate is still one of the best ways to traverse a sequence.
+  - enumerate is still one of the best ways to traverse a sequence.
   -
   - YOu can and you should use dictinaries whenever you want to store and access a value/key combination.

 - 012.3Sum:

-  - Takeaway:  Two pointer approach is simple. you define them and you set up conditions on their changes.
+  - Two pointer approach is simple. you define them and you set up conditions on their changes.
   -
   - Updating a sequence on the fly is NOT HELPFUL so far.
 No Removes no copying lists  please.
   -